GRADE 4 LESSON 5 THE HARDSHIPS BAHÁ’U’LLÁH ENDURED COULD NEVER KEEP HIM FROM ACHIEVING HIS PURPOSE

 2. Bahá’u’lláh was exiled from Persia in 1853.

-3. Bahá’u’lláh’s very difficult journey from Persia to Baghdád began on 12 January 1853 and took about three months.
+3. Bahá’u’lláh’s difficult journey from Persia to Baghdád began on the 12th January 1853, and took about three months.

 4. Bahá’u’lláh left Baghdád for Kurdistán in April 1854.